 Colorectal Cancer Awareness Month

-The benefits of consuming berries continues on but you likely you do not need further convincing to start adding these fruits along with quality vegetables to your daily diet.
-Implementing such habits as reducing red meat intake and increasing your physical fitness will lower your risk of developing colorectal cancer.
+The benefits of consuming berries continues on but you likely do not need further convincing to start adding these fruits along with quality vegetables to your daily diet.

 Screening for the cancer generally starts at age 50 but statistics shows that only 34% of people in the United States will comply with these recommendations.
 This National Colorectal Cancer Month, make a change to reduce your personal risk for colorectal cancer and urge others to get screened for the disease.